This report focuses on performance for the 12-month period ended December 31, 2018, unless otherwise noted.

 Some of the forward-looking statements may be identified by statements that express, or involve discussions as to, expectations, beliefs, plans, objectives, assumptions or future events or performance (often, but not always, through the use of words or phrases such as “will likely result”, “are expected to”, “will continue”, “is anticipated”, “is targeting”, “estimated”, “intend”, “plan”, “projection”, “could”, “aim”, “vision”, “goals”, “objective”, “target”, “scheduled” and “outlook”).
-In particular, forward-looking statements in this document include, but are not limited to, references to: the Company’s general strategic plans and growth strategies; expectations regarding the Company’s future safety performance; the expected timing of resumption of partial operations at the Superior Refinery; the expected timing of first production at, and the design capacity of, the Dee Valley Lloyd thermal bitumen project; the design capacity of a new thermal bitumen project at Spruce Lake East; the expected benefits of the Company’s new diluent reduction technology; the expected timing of operation of a carbon capture expansion; the expected benefits of the Company’s carbon capture technologies; the expected timing of completion of full abandonment of currently inactive pipeline segments in Alberta and any new inactive segments in Western Canada; and target time frames for site closures under the ABC program.
+In particular, forward-looking statements in this document include, but are not limited to, references to: the Company’s general strategic plans and growth strategies; expectations regarding the Company’s future safety performance; the expected timing of resumption of partial operations at the Superior Refinery; the expected timing of first production at, and the design capacity of, the Dee Valley Lloyd thermal bitumen project; the design capacity of a new thermal bitumen project at Spruce Lake East; the expected benefits of the Company’s new diluent reduction technology; plans to increase carbon capture to 30 tonnes per day using a third-party demonstration pilot; plans for additional gas compressor sites; the expected benefits of the Company’s carbon capture technologies; the expected timing of completion of full abandonment of currently inactive pipeline segments in Alberta and any new inactive segments in Western Canada; and target time frames for site closures under the ABC program.

 In addition, statements relating to “reserves” are deemed to be forward-looking statements as they involve the implied assessment based on certain estimates and assumptions that the reserves described can be profitably produced in the future.
 There are numerous uncertainties inherent in estimating quantities of reserves and in projecting future rates of production and the timing of development expenditures.
 The total amount or timing of actual future production may vary from reserve and production estimates.